antonzaytsev/dns-server/README.md

 ## Features

 - **High Performance**: Optimized with uvloop and connection pooling
-- **Caching**: Intelligent DNS response caching
+- **Advanced Caching**: Intelligent DNS response caching with TTL management
-- **Web Interface**: Real-time monitoring and statistics
+- **Real-Time Web Interface**: Modern dashboard with live updates and analytics
-- **Security**: Rate limiting and network filtering
+- **Security**: Rate limiting, network filtering, and access controls
-- **Monitoring**: Built-in health checks and performance metrics
+- **Comprehensive Monitoring**: Built-in health checks, performance metrics, and alerting
-- **Flexible**: Configurable upstream servers and resolution modes
+- **Flexible Configuration**: Configurable upstream servers, resolution modes, and all parameters
+- **API Integration**: REST API and WebSocket support for custom integrations
+- **Production Ready**: Structured logging, graceful shutdown, and error handling

 ## Stopping the Server

-Stop the server with `Ctrl+C` or send a SIGTERM signal.
+Stop the server gracefully with `Ctrl+C` or send a SIGTERM signal.
+The server will:
+- Complete ongoing DNS requests
+- Save cache state (if persistence is enabled)
+- Close all connections properly
+- Stop background tasks cleanly

 ## Common Use Cases

 ### Development DNS Server
-Use as a local DNS server for development with custom configurations.
+Use as a local DNS server for development with custom configurations and real-time monitoring.

-### DNS Proxy
+### DNS Proxy with Analytics
-Forward DNS queries to multiple upstream servers with caching.
+Forward DNS queries to multiple upstream servers with intelligent caching and comprehensive analytics.

-### Performance Testing
+### Performance Testing and Monitoring
-Benchmark DNS resolution performance with built-in monitoring tools.
+Benchmark DNS resolution performance with built-in monitoring tools and real-time dashboards.

+### Network Troubleshooting
+Monitor DNS traffic patterns, identify slow queries, and analyze cache effectiveness.

+## Troubleshooting

+### Web Interface Not Loading
+- Check that the web port (default 8080) is not in use by another application
+- Verify the web interface is enabled in configuration (`web.enabled: true`)
+- Check firewall settings if accessing from another machine

+### DNS Queries Not Working
+- Ensure the DNS port (default 5353) is accessible
+- Check upstream server connectivity
+- Verify network configuration and routing

+### Performance Issues
+- Monitor cache hit ratios in the web interface
+- Check system resource usage
+- Review upstream server response times
+- Consider adjusting cache size and TTL settings